The 10 Best Family Holiday Destinations for 2020

 Florida is a great winter escape destination from the UK.
 The weather in the winter months between November to March is very pleasant, particularly further south.
 The weather in St Augustine in northern Florida was considerably cooler.

 There’s so much to see and do in Morocco.
 We love the contrast of the hustle and bustle of Marrakech to the simple beauty of rural Morocco.
-If you think Marrakech might be a little crazy for you, hop in your car and you can find exactly the same on a smaller scale in Fez and Meknes.
+If you think Marrakech might be a little crazy for you (and question whether it’s safe for a family holiday), hop in your car and you can find exactly the same on a smaller scale in Fez and Meknes.
 Don’t miss Chefchaouen, the blue city, for its laid back charm and incredible blue hues!

 If you’re feeling a little energetic, stay in the foothills of the Atlas Mountains and do some hiking.
 We highly recommend Ouirgane Ecolodge.